CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 ### Configure the SNMPv3 Username

-As mentioned above, Cumulus Networks recommends you use an SNMPv3 username and password instead of the read-only community string as the more secure way to use SNMP, since SNMPv3 does not expose the password in the `GetRequest` and `GetResponse` packets and can also encrypt packet contents.
+NVIDIA recommends you use an SNMPv3 username and password instead of the read-only community string as the more secure way to use SNMP because SNMPv3 does not expose the password in the `GetRequest` and `GetResponse` packets and can also encrypt packet contents.
 You can configure multiple usernames for different user roles with different levels of access to various MIBs.

 SNMPv3 usernames are added to the `/etc/snmp/snmpd.conf` file, along with plaintext authentication and encryption pass phrases.